Airy limit for $\beta$-additions through Dunkl operators: Further studies

-Recall that in this text we assume that for the additions of our $\beta$-ensembles, the limiting free cumulants $\kappa_{1},\kappa_{2},...$ are all nonnegative, see Eqn. (\ref{eq_cumulant}).
-We do this because in the proofs presented in Section \ref{sec:firstmoment} to Section \ref{sec:highermoments}, we use a probabilistic point of view, that is, we interpret the huge sum arising from the actions of Dunkl operators on $G(z_{1},...,z_{N};\theta)$ as certain functional of a conditional random walk $W_{M}(t)$.
-The steps $X_{i}(M)$ of $W_{M}(t)$ are i.i.d before conditioning, and as $M\rightarrow\infty$,
+Recall that in this text we assume that for our $\beta$-additions, the free cumulants $\kappa_{1}(N),\kappa_{2}(N),\ldots$ are all nonnegative, see Eqn.~(\ref{eq_cumulant}).
+This is necessary because the proofs presented from Section \ref{sec:technical} to Section \ref{sec:asymptotics} use a probabilistic point of view, that is, we interpret the huge sum arising from the actions of Dunkl operators on $G(z_{1},\ldots,z_{N};\beta)$ as a certain functional of a conditional random walk $E(t)$.
+The increments $X_{i}(N)$ of $E(t)$ are i.i.d. before conditioning and, as $N\rightarrow\infty$,

-whose distribution function is given in terms of the free cumulants $\kappa_{1},\kappa_{2},...$ and the Voiculescu transform $V(z)$.
+whose distribution function is given in terms of the free cumulants $\kappa_{1},\kappa_{2},\ldots$ and the Voiculescu transform $V(z)$.

 Recall also that this assumption includes all cases in which we add Gaussian ensembles with finitely many Laguerre ensembles, and a subset of the cases in which we have subtractions of Laguerre ensembles.
-We naturally conjecture that if we assume similar convergence of each summands as stated in Section \ref{sec:mainresult}, the edge limit of the additions will still be Airy $\beta$-process under proper rescaling, even when some $\kappa_{l}$'s are negative.
+We naturally conjecture that if we assume similar convergence for each summand as stated in Section \ref{sec:mainresult}, the edge limit of the additions will still be the $\mathrm{Airy}(\beta)$ process under proper rescaling, even when some $\kappa_{l}$ are negative.

 It seems that our current proof cannot be directly applied to this case.
-For simplicity, let us only consider the first moment calculation.
-There are two main ingredients of our proof that do not work as before: the steepest descent calculation in Section \ref{sec:partitionfunction} and the functional CLT in Section \ref{sec:functionalclt}.
+For simplicity, let us only consider the asymptotics of where $M\approx \bk N^{2/3}$.
+There are two main ingredients of our proof that do not work as before: the steepest descent calculation and the functional CLT in Section \ref{sec:technical}.